indrekots/aws-workshop/README.md

 The fourth one is going to be used by Elastic Load Balancer.
 Name your security groups (e.g. `<your-name>-app-sg`), add a description and place them into your VPC.

+> [!IMPORTANT]
-> :warning: When creating security groups, make sure to place them into your VPC
+> When creating security groups, make sure to place them into your VPC

 ### 7.1 Bastion host security group